wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 Several families bought a few chickens.
 My parents bought a dozen.
 We brothers promised to raise them carefully.

-We fed our chickens every day and they grew fast.
+We fed our chickens every day and they grew fast just as me.
 Sadly, some died along the way.
 We have 7 left: 3 roosters and 4 hens.
 Other neighbours had the similar.
 All the roosters and hens lived in the yard.

 The roosters crowed every morning and the hens laid eggs every day.
 Our 3 roosters sometimes fought each other, and one of them became the winner.
 His name is